 Hopefully, if you are having a baby, you have heard about the benefits of breastfeeding.
 If not, I will share with you a few.
 Breastfeeding helps your baby’s immune system and protects them from illnesses.
 It is said that breastfed babies may have less issues with illnesses when they are older as well.
 They may have less allergies and be less likely to be overweight as a child and beyond.

-From experience I know that my daughter, who was fed pumped milk for 10 months, was only sick once when she was an infant and it lasted only 2 days.
-On the other hand, my husband was breastfed and I was not and he has more allergies than I do and neither of us had weight issues (although we work at it).
+From experience I know that my daughter, who was fed pumped breast milk for 10 months, was only sick once when she was an infant and it lasted only 2 days.
+On the other hand, my husband was breastfed and I was not and he has more allergies than I do.
 Obviously there is more going on with your health than just breast milk.

 However, I think everyone can agree that breast milk is better for your baby than formula.
-I am not going to guilt trip you into breastfeeding.
-I was not able to breast feed either of my two children.
+However I am a strong believer that women should be able to choose if they want to breastfeed or not.
+I was not able to breastfeed either of my two children.
 Breastfeeding was important to me however, so I made the commitment to pump for as long as I could.
 With my daughter I pumped for 10 months.
 I would get up in the middle of the night to pump even when she slept through the night to keep my milk supply going.
 Safe to say I did not like pumping.
 I counted the days until I was going to let myself stop.

 With my son I was more determined to breastfeed so I would not have to see that pump again.
 Unfortunately, again it did not work.
-Both times I saw a specialist and things would seem be be alright however my kids were still not gaining weight and I was in terrible pain.
+Both times I saw a specialist and everything seemed be be alright however my kids were still not gaining weight and I was in terrible pain.
 So with my son I got out the pump again.
 With him I made it 6 months.
-Having two kids and being attached to a pump several times a day was just too much to go any further for me.
+Having two kids and being attached to a pump several times a day was just too much to go any further.